hafsaah1/CS501hw3_5/README.md

 # CS501 - Homework 3 - Question 5: Themed Form with TextFields and Submit Button

-This shows fundamental concepts like state management, input fields, and Material 3 theming as covered in the lecture.
+This shows fundamental concepts like state management, input fields, and Material 3 theming as covered in lecture 3.

 ## How to Use the App